Free Tax Preparation and Tax Problem Resolution Services

 Free Tax Preparation Services

 The Volunteer Income Tax Assistance Program, or VITA, is a community of volunteers who provide tax preparation services for people generally earning $54,000 or less.
 VITA will help you prepare your tax return, and most will file your tax returns electronically.
 You can find a local VITA site by calling toll-free 1-800-906-9887.
 You can also find a list of some VITA locations on the Treasury Department's Web site.
 VITA is funded partly by grants from the IRS.

-- The Armed Forces Tax Council provides free tax preparation assistance for military personnel and is a part of the IRS-funded VITA program.
+The Armed Forces Tax Council provides free tax preparation assistance for military personnel and is a part of the IRS-funded VITA program.
 Volunteers are specially trained in tax issues frequently encountered by people who work for the Air Force, Army, Navy, Marine Corps, and the Coast Guard.
 For people who want to prepare their own return, Military One Source provides free access to H&R Block At Home.
 You can learn more about tax services provided through Military OneSource.
 You can also speak to a tax adviser at no charge by calling the Military OneSource Tax Hotline at 1-800-730-3802.

 Tax Counseling for the Elderly provides free tax preparation for people age 60 or older and, like the VITA program, is funded in part by grants from the IRS.
 You can find a Tax Counseling for the Elderly location by calling, toll-free, 1-888-227-7669.